utdata/icj-setting-up/macintosh-01.md

 Homebrew is a "package manager", meaning it helps you install programs that are not in the Apple app store.
 Git is a version control manager, which will learn about soon.

 1. Install [Homebrew](https://brew.sh/).
 Just run the first command noted on that page and then come back here.
-1. Install [Git](https://git-scm.com/downloads) using this homebrew command: `brew install git`.
+2. Install [Git](https://git-scm.com/downloads) using this homebrew command: `brew install git`.

 Don't install the Git GUI clients.
 There isn't an "app" for Git, it just lives inside your computer.

 ### Set up your git user and email

-Next we'll set [set your user.name](https://help.github.com/en/github/using-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) so Git knows who you are.
+Next we'll [set your user.name](https://help.github.com/en/github/using-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) so Git knows who you are.

 1. In your Terminal, do this but use _your_ name instead of Mona Lisa: